Quantum reinforcement learning in continuous action space: Classical Reinforcement Learning

-\subsection{Classical Reinforcement Learning}
+\section{Classical Reinforcement Learning}

-In artificial intelligence, an agent is a mathematical abstraction representing an object with learning and decision-making abilities.
-It interacts with its environment, which includes everything except the agent.
-The core idea of RL is: through the iterative interactions, the agent learns and selects actions, and the environment responds to these actions, by updating its state and feeding it back to the agent.
-In the meanwhile, the environment also generates rewards, which are some value functions the agent aims to maximize over its choice of actions along the sequential interactions~\cite{sutton2018reinforcement}.
-Reinforcement learning problems can be described by a Markov Decision Process(MDP)~\cite{van2012reinforcement,sutton2018reinforcement}.
-Its basic elements include a set of states $\mathcal{S}$, a set of actions $\mathcal{A}$, the reward $\mathcal{R}$, and the model is shown in Fig.~\ref{fig7}~\cite{sutton2018reinforcement}.
-The agent interacts with its environment at each step $t$ of a sequence of discrete time points, $t=0,1,2,3,\cdots$.
-At each step $t$, the agent receives an representation of the environment's state, denoted by an $N$-dimensional vector $s_t \in \mathcal{S}$, based on which it then chooses an action $a_t\in \mathcal{A}$, resulting in the change of the environment's state from $s_t$ to $s_{t+1}$.
+Here, we will give a detailed introduction to the basic concepts of reinforcement learning for beginners to learn.
+In RL, the basic elements include a set of states $\mathcal{S}$, a set of actions $\mathcal{A}$, the reward $\mathcal{R}$.
+The model of reinforcement learning is shown in Fig.~\ref{fig7}~\cite{sutton2018reinforcement}, the agent and the environment interact continually.
+In a step, the agent receives an observation $s_t$, then chooses an action $a_t$.
+Next, the agent performs an action $a_t$, and the environment move to next state $s_{t+1}$ and emits a reward $r_{t+1}$.
 At the next step, the agent receives the reward $r_{t+1}$ determined by the 3-tuple $(s_{t},a_{t},s_{t+1})$.
 Given an initial state $s_0$, the agent-environment interactions will generate the following sequence: $s_0, a_0,r_1,s_1,a_1,r_2,\cdots$.
 Such a sequence is called an \emph{episode} in RL.
 Next, we define the following three key elements of RL:

 (1) Policy

 The policy can be considered as a mapping from $\mathcal{S}$ to $\mathcal{A}$, which sets the rules on how to choose the action based on the environment's state.
 Such policy is determined by certain optimization objective, such as maximizing the cumulative reward.
 A policy can be either deterministic or stochastic.
 A deterministic policy is characterized by a function $a=\pi(s)$, meaning that under the same policy, at time step $t$, the action $a_t$ is uniquely determined by the current environment's state $s_t$.
 Given the state $s$, we define the stochastic policy, $\pi_\theta(a|s)\equiv P[a|s,\theta]$ as the probability of choosing the random action $a$, where $\theta$ is parameter charactering the distribution of $P[a|s,\theta]$.